wxwatchr/Snowstorm-Classification/README.md

 The SnowStorm Database required merging all of the converted files together into a single dataset.
 Columns that were not related to the scope of the project or not necessary for the algorithm were removed (see SnowStorm DS Column Removal for more information).

-Once the clean up was completed on both datasets, the two were merged together based on the start date.
+The start/begin dates were converted to a standardized date pattern.
+Once the clean up was completed on both datasets, the two were merged together based on the start/begin date.

+Additional exploratory data analysis was completed on the merged data sets.
+This can be viewed in the SnowStormEDA.docx file.
+The code is in the SnowEDA.r file.